jyang123-bit/Website/category/Side Notes.md

 ---
 <p class="message">
-  <span class="padded-dropcap">T</span>o catch up with an idea, I have to dive into the pile of archived notebooks, which is not an ideal to catch a big fish over the years.
+  <span class="padded-dropcap">T</span>he goal of this section is that I can cross-check with my lists, to identify relational changes whether:
 </p>

 ---

-The goal of this section is that I can cross-check with my lists, to identify relational changes whether

   - **Is this something <ins>new</ins>?**